Tuesday, January 3, 2017

 “All over the country, people know what an intimidating environment Assembly Hall can be,’’ Crean said.
 “It’s one of our greatest assets and we’re excited to see improvements made to our legendary facility that will dramatically improve the Hoosier fan experience.’’

-And it’s not just the IU men’s team that is benefitting from the Assembly Hall facelift but the women’s program under the direction of Teri Moren, too.
+And it’s not just the IU men’s team that is benefiting from the Assembly Hall facelift but the women’s program under the direction of Teri Moren, too.
 While there’s a waiting list for season tickets for IU men’s basketball, fans of the women’s game can get season tickets that are $42 for 14 home games, or $3 per ticket.
 Fans over age 65 and under age 18 can get the same package for $1 per game.
 Many believe the Indiana women’s team is clearly on the upswing and fans have a chance to get in on the ground floor.

 “I think with the Cook Hall practice facility and the renovated Assembly Hall, and all that we’ve done the last eight years in women’s basketball, our program could be a sleeping giant,’’ said Deputy Athletic Director Scott Dolson.
 “I think we’re really close and I’d be shocked if we don’t see our women’s basketball program consistently going to NCAA tournaments… and getting a Final Four and maybe hanging that banner up.
 I can see that happening.
 We’ve got the resources in place to make that happen.’’